-Online, we could reach out to our peer support group or check out charities relevant to our individual situation.
+Online, we could reach out to charities relevant to our individual situation.
 We could also look at charities who operate locally to us, to see if they have any support groups or self-help sessions.
 If we can afford it, we could also look into private therapy.

 If we want to tap into NHS resources, our GP is usually the best place to start.
 Some areas have a mental health team that we could self-refer to, either through Improving Access to Psychological Therapies (IAPT) or a Single Point of Access (SPA).
 Availability of services, and the referral process, will vary between areas; which is why our GP might be the least daunting place to start.
 If we are feeling very unsafe, we could try one of the crisis support systems, or go to our local A&E.